AASL seeks volunteer co-editor for School Library Research (SLR)

 - Tenure or tenure-track faculty status at a college or university;

-- Published in peer review literature;
+- Published in highly-regarded peer review venues;

 - Effective communication skills;